CHT2520/js-build-tools/README.md

 - You should find the app now works.
 Users can select a decade and the list of films updates.

-- There a loads of really good resources online for learning React e.g. https://react.dev/

 ### Test Your Understanding

 - Have a look in _App.jsx_, try and make sense of the React code.
+  - There a loads of really good resources online for learning React e.g. https://react.dev/ should give you an overview to get you started.
 - How can you expand this example so that it also shows films from the 1990s
   - You will need to add a new JSON file in the data directory for films from the 1990s, just add a couple of films.
     - You will need to add an additional hyperlink in the `TabbedFilmNavigation` component.